epfl-ada/ada-2023-project-preprocessedpeoples/README.md

 # Research Questions:
 _(A list of research questions you would like to address during the project.)_
+**Adam**: Character complexity by defining some metric, for example number of actions a character takes in the movie plot summary.
+Problems are some plot descriptions are only a sentence.
+Looking at the type of actions with CoreNLP, extract the sentences associated by the characters, extract adjectives.

+Somehow analyse the changes in characters and assign a score of character complexity to each character -> analyse the complexity across female and male characters.

+Analyse the data across the time line.

 # Proposed additional datasets (if any):
 _(List the additional dataset(s) you want to use (if any), and some ideas on how you expect to get, manage, process, and enrich it/them.
 Show us that you’ve read the docs and some examples, and that you have a clear idea on what to expect.
 Discuss data size and format if relevant.
 It is your responsibility to check that what you propose is feasible.)_